 "The leading question is, are the Sussexes in danger of doing both?"

-Those who think the queen bumped Harry and Meghan's engagement photo from its previous place of prominence at Buckingham Palace might think so.
+Those who thought the queen bumped Harry and Meghan's engagement photo from its previous place of prominence at Buckingham Palace might think so.

 He "can understand," he added.